McNoblesse/alx-pre_course/0x01-git/README.md

-This is initiated to show brief details about the repository
+This is initiated to show brief details about the repository.

+It was later editted based on the given task.